DamonOehlman/freeice/README.md

 WebRTC spec you will be able to use it with raw `RTCPeerConnection` constructors and other WebRTC libraries.

-## Hey, don't use my STUN/TURN server  !
+## Hey, don't use my STUN/TURN server!

 If for some reason your free STUN or TURN server ends up in the list of servers ([stun](https://github.com/DamonOehlman/freeice/blob/master/stun.json) or